Join the cause

 Pennsylvania General Assembly - Find your senator and representative, search for bills from the current and prior legislative sessions, get directions to the Capitol building and much, much more!

 On February 7, 2013, Governor Tom Corbett signed an Executive Order establishing the Pennsylvania Alzheimer's & Related Disorders Planning Committee.
-The committee is charged with creating the infrastructure and accountability necessary to build dementia-capable programs for the growing number of individuals living with the disease in Pennsylvania.
+The committee was charged with creating the infrastructure and accountability necessary to build dementia-capable programs for the growing number of individuals living with the disease in Pennsylvania.
 Through the Department of Aging the committee will provide a comprehensive state strategy to address needs of persons with Alzheimer’s disease and related disorders and address a range of issues including: dementia capable support services for people at all stages of the disease; quantifying the number of individuals with Alzheimer’s in a state; quality of long-term care; Medicaid coverage of long-term care for those who cannot afford it; availability of diagnostic services; and safety of persons who wander.
 For more information on the committee, please visit the PA Department of Aging website.
 Thank you to State Representative Kathy Watson who led the charge on getting creating this committee through House Bill 2270 of 2012.

 Pennsylvania Caregiver Support (Act 112) State Representative Matt Baker and Senator Kim Ward sponsored legislation to change the definition of "caregiver" to include caregivers who are not relatives or live outside of the home of the care recipient.